What makes the Master of Computer Science (MCS) distance education program at NC State unique?

 Our nationally recognized faculty consists of approximately 50 tenure-track professors, as well as a number of adjunct professors and visiting lecturers, many of whom possess extensive experience in industry.
 Included in this elite group of faculty are two Alumni Distinguished Professors, 20 recipients of the National Science Foundation's prestigious CAREER Award (which recognizes the nation's outstanding young faculty), a member of the National Academy of Engineering, a number of Association of Computing Machinery (ACM) and Institute of Electrical and Electronics Engineers (IEEE) Fellows, and several University Outstanding Teachers.

-The Master of Computer Science program is a terminal professional degree program designed primarily to meet the needs of working professionals.
+The Master's of Computer Science program is a terminal professional degree program designed primarily to meet the needs of working professionals.
 The MCS program is available to students residing in the United States, and to military personnel serving abroad.
 The degree is based on coursework only; no thesis or comprehensive examination is required.
 MCS students typically take one or two courses a semester.

 Courses are streamed.
 Coursework and results are exchanged electronically, and exams are taken (under properly proctored conditions) at the student's site.
 Students have the same access and privileges that on-campus students enjoy, and are encouraged to interact fully with their instructors and fellow students.
 Courses in most cases are recorded versions of on-campus courses, and as such have exactly the same content and requirements as would be experienced by any other graduate student.
 MCS distance education students may attend on-campus courses as well.
 Upon graduation, the diploma will indicate a master in computer science without a notation to location.

 The Master of Computer Science distance education program is designed for students with an undergraduate degree or sufficient undergraduate coursework in computer science who wish to pursue a graduate degree in computer science.
 It is a 31-credit hour degree program that does not require a thesis, final oral exam or on-campus residency.

 Students should have the following background in order to be considered for admission into the MCS degree program: